 Your credit history is a rate factor used by insurance companies to set rates.
 But not all states allow insurers to use it to determine your rates.
 California’s Proposition 103 doesn’t allow your credit score to affect your car insurance rates.
 Insurers also can’t cancel or deny your policy based on your credit history.

 In many states, insurers will raise prices to test the boundaries of how much you’re willing to pay.
 This practice is what many refer to as “price optimization.”
-California does not allow price optimization to determine your rates.
+California doesn’t allow price optimization to determine your rates.
 This is because California believes that price optimization isn’t based on assessing a driver’s risk of getting into accidents or costing the insurer money.

 Canceling Your Policy

 There are some instances where insurers may cancel your policy.
 State laws commonly regulate this.
-In California, insurance companies may only cancel your policy if you:
+In California, car insurance companies may only cancel your policy if you:

 - Don’t pay your premium